godfreyponce/TechAssistCLONE/README.md

 ## Notes

-- Sample data is included for demonstration
+- Local persistence model created for demonstration
 - Timer functionality is implemented in the detail view
 - All views use the dark theme with customizable accent colors
 - Navigation follows iOS Human Interface Guidelines